 WHAT WILL REMOVE SLIME FROM CLOTHES, HAIR, BEDDING, CARPETS?

 A while back we did a fun experiment with what dissolves slime for a quick chemistry activity with some leftover homemade slime.
 I will save that for another day since you are here to clean up the mess and learn how to remove slime from just about anything!

 We have a few simple tips and tricks and two methods for removing slime from clothes…

 DO NOT TRY TO WASH CLOTHES WITH SLIME STUCK TO THEM IN WASHING MACHINE FIRST!

 In our house, we do have a few simple ground rules when playing with DIY slime to minimize the mess and opportunities for slimy accidents.
-You can download our FREE SLIME RULES SHEET by clicking on black button below image.
+You can download our FREE SLIME RULES SHEET by clicking on the black button below the image.